|Download Quant Power Book (800+ Pages)||Free Download Now|

 Passage & Paragraph Inference Tricks & Tips

-We all have to take those standardized tests where you’re presented with a large passage of text and must work your way through the multiple-choice problems that follow.
-Most of the time, you’ll get questions asking you to find the main idea, determine the author’s purpose, understand vocabulary in context, figure out the author’s tone, and, the topic at hand, make inferences.
+We all have been through a test where we have been presented with a large passage or text and have been asked to answer the questions that follow.
+We are asked with the questions of type like find the main idea of the passage, determine the purpose of the author, understand the vocabulary in the context, figure out the tone of author ans with the topic at hand make inferences.
 For many people, understanding how to make an inference is the toughest part of the reading passage, because an inference in real life requires a bit of guessing.

 On a multiple-choice test, however, making an inference comes down to honing a few reading skills like these listed below.
 Read them, then practice your new skills with the inference practice problems listed below.